 If you meet one of the conditions below, you can get no-cost resident landowner permits.

-Immediate household member is defined as anyone, related or unrelated, whose legal residence is the same as the qualifying landowner or lessee for at least the last 30 days.
+Immediate household member is defined as anyone, related or unrelated, whose legal residence is the same as the qualifying landowner for at least the last 30 days.
 Family members whose legal residence is elsewhere do not qualify.

 Which permits can I get?

 Qualifying resident landowners who have at least 5 acres, and all members of their immediate household age 6 or older, may each receive:

 - One Resident Landowner Spring Turkey Hunting Permit

 - One Resident Landowner Fall Firearms Turkey Hunting Permit